Utilities and reconciliations FAQs

 Making just a few small changes in your home can have a big impact on your energy bills and can help you save money.
 Don’t forget to check out the MoneySavingExpert saving tips here.

-Once we have taken your final meter readings and received the final utilities statements from Community Utilities (see question How do I pay for my utilities if I pay monthly), we’ll compare what you’ve already paid with your actual usage.
+Once we have taken your final meter readings and received the final utilities statements from Switch2 (see question How do I pay for my utilities if I pay monthly), we’ll compare what you’ve already paid with your actual usage.
 Any adjustment (credit or debit) will be included as part of your final end-of-tenancy balance.

 If you’re in credit after your final bill, we will arrange for this to be refunded to you.
 Alternatively, if you owe us money, a charge will be raised on your account, and the payment will be deducted from your deposit (if applicable) or settled by a payment link or bank transfer.